Understanding Headless Architecture: Benefits, Use Cases, APIs, Best Practices and Challenges

 - And more, if needed.

 Following a headless approach allows flexibility to build the front ends in your favorite framework and host it on your hosting provider of choice.
-The most popular modern-day frontend technologies are React, Vue, NuxtJS, NextJS, GatsbyJS, React Native, Remix Run, Astro, and Svelte, to name a few.
+The most popular modern-day front-end technologies are React, Vue, NuxtJS, NextJS, GatsbyJS, React Native, Remix Run, Astro, and Svelte, to name a few.

 The frontends are typically hosted on modern static hosting services like Vercel, Netlify, Platform.sh, or Cloudflare pages or directly on lower-level cloud platforms such as AWS, Azure, or Google Cloud services.

-The headless API services are the backend of your headless stack.
+The headless API services are the back end of your headless stack.
 The toolbox that you use for your Internet craftsmanship.
 By choosing a range of services, you can build the best-of-breed stack that fits your business instead of shoehorning your business needs into a monolithic single-vendor architecture.

 Traditionally, eCommerce platforms employed monolithic architectures where the front-end and back-end were tightly integrated.
 This structure, although robust, often became an impediment to rapid adaptation to market demands.
-The transition to headless architectures in eCommerce elucidates a shift towards a more modular, scalable, and performance-optimized approach, empowering businesses to adapt swiftly to evolving market dynamics and technological advancements.
+The transition to headless architectures in eCommerce elucidates a shift toward a more modular, scalable, and performance-optimized approach, empowering businesses to adapt swiftly to evolving market dynamics and technological advancements.

 - Feature set.
 Find a service that does what you need and not necessarily everything.
 You don’t want to end up vendor-locked.
 It might be the hardest thing to do.
 For example, you probably don’t need a full DAM but just an Asset Organizer—or not a complete CMS or PIM.
 Or maybe you do.
-Either way, it’s totally fine to handpick service and embrace the best-of-breed approach.
+Either way, it’s fine to handpick service and embrace the best-of-breed approach.

 - Performance, reliability, security, scalability: those boxes MUST be checked to achieve success.